oceanskunk/setup-vscode/README.md

         > `ssh-keygen` is the command to run (generate key)
         > `-t ed25519` specifies the type of key to create
         > `-f ~/.ssh/id_ed25519` specifies the filename of the generated key

-   ⚠️ Note: If you don't already have a `.ssh` folder, you may have to create one.

 ### Copy your public SSH key to IBM i
 ⚠️ Be sure you copy your ***public*** key (should end with `.pub`)